-One of the most critical battery components is the electrolyte, which is the conductive solution that transports positively charged ions from the cathode to the anode during the discharge process.
+One of the most critical battery components is the electrolyte, which is the conductive solution that transports positively charged ions from the cathode to the anode during the charging process.
 Lithium-ion battery electrolytes are traditionally made of a lithium salt dissolved in a mixture of organic solvents.
 During battery formation, the solvent and salt components of the electrolyte are reduced on the anode to produce the solid electrolyte interphase (SEI), which plays a crucial role in battery operation and safety.

 Today’s battery researchers are experimenting with different formulations of liquid, gel, polymer, and solid-state electrolytes.
 Designing successful electrolytes requires balancing viscosity, conductivity, electrochemical stability, and cost.
 Most electrolytes can perform well at low temperatures but have restrictive thermal stability even at moderate temperatures.